serby/versionator/README.md

 You deploy your site and all is good.

-Then you need to change sprite.png
+Then you need to change sprite.png or app.js

-You make your changes and redeploy sprite.png.
+You make your changes and redeploy.
 The trouble now is that everyone who has looked at your site already has the old version in their browser cache.
 Not only that, any upstream proxies will also have a copy.

 A possible solution is to rename your static assest every time you change them, but that is impractical as you also have to update all the references each time they change.
 If you have a single CSS sprite then this is a real pain.